 Why is the health system being reformed?

 The public health and disability system has significant and ongoing issues in delivering equity and consistency for everyone.
-Demand for health services will keep growing, due to an ageing population, advances in care and many more people having chronic health conditions.
+Demand for health services keep growing, due to an ageing population, advances in care and many more people having chronic (long-term) health conditions.

 The health system changes are being made to meet these future challenges and to make sure all New Zealanders get the health services they need.

-What is aim of new health system?
+What is the aim of the new health system?

 What will the new health system look like?